markusmoenig/Eldiron-Website/content/features.md

 - In the region editor you can create in-game regions like dungeons or cities.
 - Create areas inside a game region and associate behavior nodes to, for example, open doors, spawn monsters or lay traps.
+- Create screen regions which display game regions or game and character status.

 #### Characters

+-

 #### Systems